Workerbee2/aws-bootcamp-cruddur-2023/journal/week3.md

 });
 ```

--In the Docker-compose file, we will add in the following:
+-In the Docker-compose file, in the frontend section, we will add in the following:
 ```
    REACT_AWS_PROJECT_REGION:
    REACT_APP_AWS_COGNITO_REGION: